What am I looking at?

 (click to enlarge)

-Clicking on the arrow in the top right corner (red circle below), you can select one of several variables to search.
+Clicking on the arrow in the top left corner (red circle below), you can select one of several variables to search.

 - “Address” allows you to search for a specific address or a city, town, or state